zkjargon/zkjargon.github.io/src/definitions/plonkish_arithmetization.md

 # PLONKish Arithmetization
-> A group of [arithmetizations](./arithmetization.md) for [arithmetic circuits](./circuit.md) derived from the PLONK paper [[GWC19]](https://eprint.iacr.org/2019/953): their core ingredients are a gate equation and copy constraints that "wire" the gates together.
+> A group of [circuit](./circuit.md) [arithmetizations](./arithmetization.md) derived from the PLONK paper [[GWC19]](https://eprint.iacr.org/2019/953) -- their core ingredients are a gate equation and copy constraints that "wire" the gates together.
 ---

 *⚠️ Prerequisites: [Arithmetization](./arithmetization.md), [Circuit](./circuit.md).*

 ## PLONK Arithmetization
 The PLONK arithmetization was first proposed in the PLONK paper [[GWC19]](https://eprint.iacr.org/2019/953) as a means to arithmetize circuits where each gate has 2 inputs and 1 output.
+Each gate is expressed using a "gate equation"; the wiring is represented as permutations.

 **(Gate Equation).** A single gate with inputs $a, b$ and output $c$ is defined by the equation:
 $$